solalgaillard/COVIDBot/README.md

 ---
 ### Remarks:

-I initially used AIML as the knowledge base for the bot but I mostly use it as a simple pattern matcher.
-It might have been cleverer to simply use some internal pattern matching for the bot instead of bloating files and working around AIML to generate the COVIDBot.
+I initially used AIML as the knowledge base for the chatbot but I mostly use it as a simple pattern matcher.
+It might have been more clever to simply use some internal pattern matching instead of bloating files and working around the AIML standard to generate the bot.